 Vinyl tile can be installed over virtually any underlying surface - sheet vinyl, existing vinyl tile, or even concrete - as long as it's in good repair.
 Cracks, bumps, and dips will need to be repaired before you install your tile.

 Remove any trim around the floor edges.
-If you are doing a bathroom floor, it will be idea to remove the toilet.
+If you are doing a bathroom floor, it will be a good idea to remove the toilet.
 Bring your new tiles into your home a day or two before you plan on working with them so they can get acclimatized to your home.

 Existing vinyl floors: If the floor has some dents, dips, or even a strong pattern, you are well advised to apply a leveler/primer layer.
 Simply spread this compound smoothly with a wide bladed putty knife or a straight edged trowel.
 This will give you a smooth surface for your tiles and also prevent the underlying flooring from "burning through" and becoming noticeable under your new tiles.